digitaldelinquent/dotfiles/README.md

 ### Non-Nix Systems

-If you are running on a non-nix system and wish to use the same dotfiles and have all the necessary packages in place; please follow the steps below:
+If you are running on a non-nix system and wish to use the same dotfiles and have all the necessary packages in place; please run the following stow command to symlink the dotfiles to your home directory: `stow dots -D`

-1. Change directories into the dots directory: `cd dots`

-2. Run the following stow command to symlink the dotfiles to your home
-   directory: `stow . -t ~/ -D`